 Bitmap images are the preferred format when working with photographs and published graphics and can be saved as one of many file types.
 These include:

 Vector images are a series of points connected by lines or curves rather than individual pixels.
 Images are displayed by ‘instructions’ based on mathematical expressions and these intricate wireframes are then filled with solid colours or gradients.
 The resultant image is very sharp and precise.
-Scaling a vector image will not impact on the quality in any way.
+Scaling a vector image will not impact the quality in any way.
 The image remains as smooth as the original.
 A further advantage of using mathematical instructions to define the shape is the file size efficiency.
 Large vector graphics are usually much smaller than a bitmap counterpart.

-Bitmaps are edited by manipulating individual pixels, whereas vector images are edited by transforming the shape, size and colour of each elements.
+Bitmaps are edited by manipulating individual pixels, whereas vector images are edited by transforming the shape, size and colour of each element.
 A popular software package for creating and editing vector graphics is Adobe Illustrator.